abhijitchavda/Microservices-Shopping-Cart/UserSession/README.md

-Here are the contents of the user sessions, the Login and the sign up page.
+# Here are the contents of the user sessions, the Login and the sign up page.

-I have created a database and connected it to node.js
+## Week #6

+Changes are made for Sign Up page the Profile and the Sign in pages are empty, still working on them.